 Edge and Fog Computing along with 5G are changing the analytics landscape

-Both edge and fog analytics are on the rise as a result of an unprecedented increase in data capture and data flow from the Internet of Things devices.
+Edge and fog analytics are on the rise as a result of an unprecedented increase in data capture and data flow from the Internet of Things devices.
 These IoT devices are spreading rapidly with the expansion of cloud-to-edge new range of machine learning and artificial intelligence (ML/AI) chips that are built-in to accommodate high-performance computing (HPC) for processing streaming data.
 ML and AI at the edges include deep learning (DL) and reinforcing learning (RL) to process data flow and carry out analytics on real-time.
 This change in the analytics landscape is creating a new analytics interface supported by new cloud-to-edge architecture.

 The need to carry out real-time analytics at the edge of networks is driven by the rapid proliferation of sensors and also the increase of machine to machine communication.
 It is estimated that 40 percent of all data will be generated from sensors by 2020 and most of it as stream and massive data.
 A single jet engine for example may generate up to 1 terabyte of data in a single flight.